 General Mental Health Trivia

-Question: What organization defines mental health as a "state of well-being"?
+Question: Which global org says mental health is a “state of well-being”?

 Answer: World Health Organization (WHO)